There’s only one F in Fulham

 Fulham will be the second major football stadium on which Buckingham Group has worked in the last two years, having been won the roofing contract on Tottenham Hotspur's £800m stadium in 2017*, under construction manager Mace.

-* Remind us, how far behind schedule is that project!?
+* Remind us, how far behind schedule was that project!?

 Apologies for retaining this piece